 A CFO may have accounting credentials, but they do not act as the accountant of their organization.
-CFOs tend to be more future focused, while accountants take the forensic information of the year or period ended and create the reporting the CFO requires to plan ahead.
-Accountants also do the compliance work such as tax returns and GST reporting needed to keep the company in good standing with the government.
+CFOs tend to be more future-focused, while accountants take the forensic information of the year or period ended and create the reporting the CFO requires to plan ahead.
+Accountants also do the compliance work, such as tax returns and GST reporting needed to keep the company in good standing with the government.

 When does a company need a CFO?

 Not every company needs a CFO right away.
 Most small business owners act as CFO, CEO, COO, Payroll, HR and more when they’re first getting started.
-When their companies begin to experience growth, or when they are dealing with large amounts of money, either through funding, grants, or private investment, the stakes are higher, and so the strategic direction of an experienced financial leader might make the difference between failure and success.
+When their companies begin to experience growth or when they are dealing with large amounts of money, either through funding, grants, or private investment, the stakes are higher, and so the strategic direction of an experienced financial leader might make the difference between failure and success.

 A CFO can establish systems and processes that secure the financial activities of your business.
-Putting systems in place that prevent fraud, increase efficiency, and reduce errors means that your business will be able to send invoices regularly, receive payments efficiently, and always have money for payroll and other AP, while simultaneously working toward meeting goals and targets beyond the month, quarter and year.
+Putting systems in place that prevent fraud, increase efficiency, and reduce errors means that your business will be able to send invoices regularly, receive payments efficiently, and always have money for payroll and other AP while simultaneously working toward meeting goals and targets beyond the month, quarter and year.

-Not only does this financial leadership help streamline and secure internal financial processes, having an experienced CFO at the helm helps your shareholders, investors, and even your customers feel stability and security in your company.
+Not only does this financial leadership help streamline and secure internal financial processes, but having an experienced CFO at the helm helps your shareholders, investors, and even your customers feel stability and security in your company.
 Investing in financial leadership tells lenders that you’re serious about the future of the company and can make them feel better about their investment with you, knowing that a return on that investment is more likely.